RickCogley/octopress-all/source/_posts/2009-05-13-disc-burnin-with-disco.markdown

 date: 2009-05-13 15:33:29 UTC
 updated: 2009-05-13 15:33:29 UTC
 comments: true
-categories: [Blog-Cogley, tip, tips, software, media, disco]
+categories: [Blog-Cogley, Tips, Software, Reviews]
-keywords: tip,tips,software,media,disco
+keywords: burn,media,disco,utility,span,disc,discography
-tags: [tip,tips,software,media,disco]
+tags: [burn,media,disco,utility,span,disc,discography]
 posticon: default
 cover: /images/Rick_Casual_01.jpg
-description: xxxxxxx
+description: Post reviewing Disco App for burning CDs from Mac, by Rick Cogley.
 published: true
 ---

-[](http://www.flickr.com/photos/81796435@N00/3527855944 "View 'Disco "Smokes" While Burning' on Flickr.com")[Disco](http://www.discoapp.com/) is a polished, inexpensive (USD 29.95, currently 10 dollars off as of 13 May 2009) alternative to Toast Titanium.
+[{% img right http://farm3.staticflickr.com/2329/3527855944_8526f3d58a_d.jpg 400 'Click to view on Flickr: Disco Smokes while Burning' 'Screenshot of Disco CD-burning software for Mac.' %}](http://www.flickr.com/photos/81796435@N00/3527855944)[Disco](http://www.discoapp.com/) is a polished (from the UI perspective), inexpensive (USD 29.95, currently 10 dollars off as of 13 May 2009) alternative to Toast Titanium.
 I've had mixed results with Toast, and did not want to pay the upgrade fee, so I started looking for alternatives.
 I've done a few burns in Disco so far, and it seems to work quite well.
 No problems or "coasters" yet, at this time.

 Here's some highlights: